Anyone who wishes to collect money on the street for a charitable purpose needs to apply for a street collection permit.

-If you do not belong to the group / charity you want to collect for, you must send in a letter from the group / charity with your application form.
+If you are not an employee/authorised administrator of the group/charity you want to collect for, you must obtain and send in a letter from the group/charity with your application form.
 This letter must say that they agree to you collecting for them.

 If you wish to collect direct debit pledges your application will need to be referred to the Licensing Committee for which additional information will be required.
 Please contact the Licensing Section (contact details below) direct for further information.

-No animals must be used in any street collections, but please contact us if you need to use your guide dog during the collection.
+No animals must be used in any street collections.
+Please let us know if a collector will need to use their assistance dog during the collection.

-Shopping areas in the city are privately controlled (eg, the Pallasades Shopping Centre, Pavilion Central, The Bullring, Fort Shopping Park etc).
+Shopping areas in the city are privately controlled (e.g., the Pallasades Shopping Centre, Pavilions, The Bullring, The Mall Sutton Coldfield, One Stop Perry Barr, Fort Shopping Park etc).
 We do not issue permits for these areas, you will need to contact the appropriate Centre Manager for permission.

-Please note that any permit granted for the city centre will not automatically entitle you to collect in Victoria, Centenary and/or Chamberlain Squares.
+Any permit granted for the City Centre will not automatically entitle you to Collect in Victoria, Centenary and Chamberlain Squares.
 These areas are used for special events and you would therefore also require express permission from the City Centre Management Team to extend into these areas on the day of your collection.
-The City Centre Management can be contacted on 0121 616 2894.
+The City Centre Management Team can be contacted on 0121 616 2894.

 You will not usually be allowed to take money from the collection for travel to and from the place you are collecting in.
 So please do not put travel expenses on the application form.

 The Birmingham City Council Charitable Street Collection Application Form is attached at the bottom of this page.